Photo from Canva

 6) They have established relationships with other real estate professionals.

 Your buyer’s agent will work hard for your best deal, but they are not legally permitted to handle the tasks of a real estate attorney, mortgage lender, or home inspector, in addition to other professionals required along the way.
 After years of working in the industry, your agent likely has a team to choose from, with multiple choices in each category, in order to meet their clients’ varying schedules and a host of other needs.

 7) They’ve honed their negotiating skills to work in your favor.

-A buyer’s agent is especially crucial in fast paced and historically challenging locations.
+A buyer’s agent is especially crucial in fast paced and historically challenging locations like Washington, D.C.
 Buyers in these cities often contend with cash offers, multiple contracts, and waived contingencies.
 Your agent should have tricks up their sleeves to keep your offer competitive in situations like these.

 8) They will keep your contract on track and help you keep your cool.

 A house hunt, and the ultimate purchase, is an emotionally invested and exhausting journey.
 Buyers often need regular reassurance to keep the faith.
 Your agent will keep you up to date with details and changes you need to know in hopes to ward off extra worry.
 By expertly managing the schedule of the transaction, any unforeseen circumstance can be handled properly while keeping the timeline near the expected day of closing.

 back to top

 Reasons Buyers Choose Not to Work with a Buyer's Agent